hpfem/hermes/doc/src/about-hermes.rst

 About Hermes
 ============

-Hermes is a free C++/Python library for rapid development of adaptive *hp*-FEM and *hp*-DG solvers for partial differential equations (PDE) and multiphysics PDE systems.
+Hermes is a free C++ library for rapid development of adaptive *hp*-FEM and *hp*-DG solvers for partial differential equations (PDE) and multiphysics PDE systems.
 The development team includes the `hp-FEM group <http://hpfem.org/>`_ at the `University of Nevada, Reno <http://www.unr.edu>`_